Learn about many of the available medications in our database.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 Women who may become pregnant must use effective birth control while taking niraparib and for at least one month after taking the last dose.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if niraparib passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.